KhairiBouguidima/KhairiBouguidima/README.md

 ###

-<h1 align="left">I'm Khairi Bouguedima from Tunisia</h1>

-###

 <br clear="both">

-<h5 align="center">I believe in code that does more than just work—it should be clean, scalable, and a pleasure to maintain.<br><br>As a dedicated Python Developer, I bring enthusiasm and a problem-solving mindset to backend challenges.
+<h5 align="left">I believe in code that does more than just work—it should be clean, scalable, and a pleasure to maintain.<br><br>As a dedicated Python Developer, I bring enthusiasm and a problem-solving mindset to backend challenges.
 I thrive on translating complex requirements into elegant, high-performance software.<br><br>    🔭 Building & Delivering: My focus is on robust system development, ensuring code quality and efficiency are paramount.<br><br>    📚 My Next Chapter: Currently diving deep into [Specific, In-Demand Skill, e.g., Asynchronous Python with Trio] to push the boundaries of performance in modern applications.<br><br>    ⚡ Driven by Growth: Outside of my professional commitments, I actively seek ways to sharpen my technical edge, primarily through [Activity, e.g., collaborating on open-source projects or participating in data science challenges].<br><br>I'm always looking for opportunities to leverage my skills in a forward-thinking and collaborative environment.</h5>

 ###